xDellTog/root-motion/README.md

     - I already managed it, but for some reason Godot changes the resources of the original node, even duplicating.
 - Add support for non-Mixamo animations (I haven't tested it yet).
 - Add 2D support.
+- Add a custom node icon.
+- Make a documentation website.
+- Add a video tutorial.

 ## Credits